 The City and WSDOT have launched a comprehensive study of the SR 303 (Warren/Wheaton) corridor.
-The study, using the practical solutions approach, will look at the corridor from Burwell Street to McWilliams Road, with particular focus on the segments of the corridor within city limits.
-The study will recommend safe, reliable, and cost effective transportation options in support of livability, investment, and economic vitality for people and businesses.
+The study, using the practical solutions approach, will look at the corridor from Burwell Street to McWilliams, with particular focus on the segments of the corridor within city limits.
+The study will recommend safe, reliable, and cost effective transportation options that support livability, investment, and economic vitality for people and businesses.

 Check out this short video from WSDOT about the practical solutions approach: